 Use Non-Adhesive Rubber/Grippy Shelf Liner Between Dishes

-Grippy, rubberized shelf liner (often referred to as “no-skid”) set between your dishes will prevent them from rattling against each other.
-You can cut the shelf liner to size, and simply set a piece between each of the dishes.
+Grippy, rubberized shelf liner (often referred to as “no-skid”) placed between your dishes will prevent them from rattling against each other.
+You can cut the shelf liner to size and simply set a piece between each dish (or between your pots & pans).
 We use this stuff all over the place, and we imagine there aren’t many experienced RVers out there who don’t have a supply of it on hand.

-Besides quieting RV rattles, it also prevents things from sliding off the counter.
-We put a piece of it under our coffee maker on travel days, for example.
+Besides quieting RV rattles, no-skid also prevents things from sliding off the counter: we put a piece of it under our coffee maker on travel days, for example.

 - Ideal for: drawers and utility cabinets or in campers and RVs to keep objects from sliding while on the move